What are onsens? Why should you try one?

 Towel-dry excess water from your body before stepping into the changing area, so you won’t be making the floor wet and dangerous.
-Then, put on your clothes or yukata, use the hairdryer etc if you need, drop your towels if they belong to the onsen place, and you’re done!
+Then, put on your clothes or yukata, use the hairdryer etc if you need, drop your towels into specified areas if the towels belong to the onsen place, and you’re done!

 After the onsen

 Stay hydrated, avoid alcohol, and avoid excessive use of energy.
 You’ll have a good sleep!

 • Cover photo of Akita onsen, + snowcapped outdoor onsen: taken by Fumiaki Yoshimatsu, obtained via Flickr (1, 2), further editted by me